 Embracing today's diverse workplaces and challenging environments is not for the faint of heart.

-Chris Argyris' description of Model I and Model II organizations remains a provocative analysis of what it akes to "get real" on the path toward a sustainable success.
-Does discord in the ranks indicate the failure of leadership or the potential for building deep capacity?
+Chris Argyris' description of Model I and Model II organizations remains a provocative analysis of what it takes to "get real" on the path toward a sustainable success.
 When a difference in approach arises, does it signal conflict or a ground for building capacity?
 Do you head for smooth waters or rise to the challenge?
+When you model authentic leadership, you instill integrity into all aspects of the business.
+It shows in corporate records--and performance.

 Ultimately, your success is a balance between art and science.
 John's experience as a mentor in the ARMA Canada Young Professionals' Mentorship Program, leadership in private, non-profit and public sector contexts helps you to achieve the unexpected.